Spend an action-packed day at Ontario Place with this summer itinerary.

 The tour will start with a quick lesson on how the Segways work.
 They operate on a self-balancing system through sensors in the footpads.
 Lean forward or backwards to move in that respective direction and tilt the handlebars left or right to turn that way.
 Once everyone is comfortable, your guided tour of Ontario Place begins.

-You’ll cover a lot of ground, visiting both West and East Islands, lookout points, the Sunken Ships and Trillium Park.
-You’ll learn about the history of Ontario place, ride over a variety of terrain, including paved walkways and wooded areas, and you’ll stop for lots of photo opportunities.
+You'll cover a lot of ground, visiting both West and East Islands, lookout points, the Sunken Ships and Trillium Park.
+You'll learn about the history of Ontario place, ride over various terrain, including paved walkways and wooded areas, and stop for lots of photo opportunities.

-Tours run Friday to Sunday, participants must be 12+ years of age and reservations are required.
+Tours run from Friday to Sunday.
+Participants must be 12+ years of age and reservations are required.

 Location: East Island, just east of the Vista Eatery

 The Lake Shore Inflatable Waterpark provides families the perfect day out on the water.
 Bookings run in two-hour intervals, and children as young as six-years-old can partake in the fun as long as they are accompanied by an adult 16 years or older.

 Some waterpark equipment to look forward to includes slides, trampolines, obstacles and more!